|

 exhibition record over the past twenty years, including numerous shows in Maine,

-New York, New Jersey, Pennsylvania and four solo shows at Steven Scott Gallery,
+New York, New Jersey, Pennsylvania and six solo shows at Steven Scott Gallery,

 which has represented the artist since 1993.